 - a few sprigs sage, thyme, or rosemary

 - 1-2 tablespoons high heat oil such as canola or grapeseed

 To Dry Brine:

 Prepare your salt mixture based on the ratio of 1 tablespoon of kosher salt to every 5 pounds of turkey.
 If you are adding other flavors as I suggest, mix them all together in a small bowl using your hands to infuse the salt with the herbs and spices.
 Or you can put it in a mortar and pestle to combine.

 Be sure you have your brining bag ready to go and your pan fits in your fridge and is big enough for the turkey.

-Clean and rinse your turkey.
-I check for feathers but generally the turkey I buy is clean and ready to go.
-I give it a rinse, dry it off and then apply the salt mixture.
+Clean your turkey.
+I check for feathers and remove the neck and giblet packets.
+Generally the turkey I buy is clean and ready to go.
+I used to give it a rinse but recommendations now are to not rinse your raw chicken or turkey.
+I still pat it dry and then apply the salt mixture.
 First to the bottom of the bird and then all over the breast, sides, wings, and thighs.
 Rub it on especially well all over the breast area.

 If there is another human in the house, have them open up the bag nice and wide so you can slip the turkey in.
 Close it up, put it in the roasting pan and put it in the fridge breast side up.
 (I put it in a pan so it is easy to move around and I'm not trying to hold onto an oddly shaped bird)